-#1 - Surface parking as an ancillary use with an office motor court shall be permitted with a 5 - 20 foot setback.
+#1 - Surface parking as an ancillary use with an office motor court shall be permitted with a 5 - 20 foot build to zone.

 #2 - Setbacks and build-to lines for recessed entry and arcade buildings shall be measured from the building façade line which contains the recessed entry or arcade.